Skip to main content

 A: The terms are often used interchangeably to describe the same technique.
 "Gain Shading" is a common industry term for progressively adjusting gain across multiple loudspeakers (like its use in line arrays).
 "Gain Mapping" can be thought of as the documented result of that process—a "map" of the specific gain values for each speaker zone in a particular room layout.

-Q: Is there a recommended user control for a PPL system?
+Q: What is a recommended user control for a PPL system?

 Advanced Topics / System Integration